 Our Exhibit Hall is a state of the art museum highlighting the history of Tompkins County and the Finger Lakes region thorough interactive displays with artifacts from our extensive physical archival collections.

-Our Passage Through Time walkway begins with a Gayogohó:no’ (generally known by the mispronunciation Cayuga) creation myth that was made in collaboration with local representatives of the Gayogohó:no’ Nation.
-The indigenous peoples of the Haudenosaunee Confederacy have inhabited this land for over 13,000 years; our items on display for their history are currently on loan from the Cayuga Nation.
+Our Passage Through Time walkway begins with a video representation of the Gayogo̱hó꞉nǫˀ (Cayuga) creation story.
+This video was was made in collaboration with local representatives of the Gayogo̱hó꞉nǫˀ Nation.
+We collectively acknowledge that Tompkins County is located on the traditional, ancestral, and contemporary lands of Indigenous people.
+All Native American items currently on display in our museum are on loan from the Cayuga Nation.

-Our six P.L.A.C.E.
-(People, Land, Architecture, Culture, and Enterprise) Exhibit Towers each explore two local aspects of history.
+Our six Exhibit Towers each explore two local aspects of history.
 Digital displays, and pull out drawers with additional artifacts are present at each tower.
-The tower displays within the Exhibit Hall change twice a year, while the tower display in the Tompkins Center atrium changes every 3-4 months.
+The tower displays within the Exhibit Hall change once per year, while the tower display in the Tompkins Center atrium changes every 4 months.

-Explore our Story Vault, housed in one of the original bank vaults of the Tompkins Trust Company, and listen to oral histories from residents and visitors to Tompkins County.
-You can even take the time to record your own!
+Explore our Story Vault, housed in one of the original bank vaults of the Tompkins Trust Company, and listen to clips from our Oral Histories of Tompkins County archival collection.

-The children's area is a partial replica of our famed 1827 Eight Square Schoolhouse located in Dryden.
+The Children's Education Area is a partial replica of our famed 1827 Eight Square Schoolhouse located in Dryden.
 Eight Square is the site of living history programs for every 4th grader in the county.
-Our miniature Eight Square in the museum hall has period dress-up clothing, slates, and school materials for children to explore how it would feel to be a student in Tompkins County over 150 years ago.
+Our miniature Eight Square in the museum hall has puzzles, books, games, and school materials for children to explore how it would feel to be a student in Tompkins County over 150 years ago.

 CURRENT EXHIBIT HIGHLIGHTS

-Our "Passage Through Time" exhibit begins with the Gayogohó:no’ (Cayuga) creation story and highlights excerpts from Tompkins County history up to the election of Ithaca's first African-American mayor Svante Myrick in 2011.
+Our "Passage Through Time" exhibit begins with the Gayogo̱hó꞉nǫˀ (Cayuga) creation story and highlights excerpts from Tompkins County history.
+In 2024 explore the history of the famed International Rutabaga Curling Championship!

 Explore the six Exhibit Towers which each have two sides, pull-out drawers with artifacts from our collections, and interactive touch screens.
 These exhibits change on a bi-annual basis.